By Thomas Takao

 Register Staff writer 1964

 On Father's Day 1969, Richard Nixon received from his daughters a Hobie Surfboard for his birthday, actually a miniature surfboard.
-The story behind the miniature surfboard came about on the day before.
-While the present, a full size surfboard waited to be picked up by the secret service for the next day's presentation, something happened.
-For an unknown reasons the surfboard fell from the board rack.
-The board had the Presidential Seal, the Hobie decal, some snackles and a ding.
+The story behind the miniature surfboard came about the day before.
+While the present, a full-size surfboard waited to be picked up by the secret service for the next day's presentation, something happened.
+For unknown reasons, the surfboard fell from the board rack.
+The board had the Presidential Seal, the Hobie decal, some snackles, and a ding.
 It was unacceptable to give a used surfboard to the President of the United States since they paid for a new one.
 An alternative plan was in order.

 Well, things became hectic.
 Having less than 24 hours before the presentation, something needed to be done.
 Hobie's solution was a miniature surfboard to fill in for the original board until another one could be made.
 So Danny and a couple of other guys would work into the night to produce the miniature surfboard.
 The outer edges of this story were blurred due to the years that have passed, but the center of the picture was reconstructed for a glimpse of what it must have been like.

-All along the way the ratio of catalyst to resin was carefully converted.
-Into the early morning hours the hot coat kicking off as its milky transparent wobbly skirt of resin on the masking tape border solidified.
+All along the way, the ratio of catalyst to resin was carefully converted.
+Into the early morning hours, the hot coat kicking off as its milky transparent wobbly skirt of resin on the masking tape border solidified.
 After 2 hours, the miniature surfboard was ready to be sanded.
-Having done all of the above and to be gouge by a 7" sanding disc pad was not to be, in other words it was hand sanded before being sent to the glossing room.
+Having done all of the above and to be gouged by a 7" sanding disc pad was not to be, in other words, it was hand-sanded before being sent to the glossing room.